schnoellm/wristify-docs-and-api/api-specification.md

 # Wristify API and sample implementations
-This repository contains demo endpoint providers for the Wristify Garmin Widget.
+This page includes the API specification for the Wristify app for Garmin watches.
-The Wristify Garmin Widget uses an easy to understand and easy to use API, to access data from a custom implemented REST API endpoint.
+It uses an easy to understand and easy to implement API specification, to communicate with custom implemented online services.
-This respository should give developers assistance in implementing a compatible rest based backend service for the Wristify app.
+This respository shall give developers assistance in implementing a compatible REST based online service for the Wristify app.

 ## API and requirements
-The Wristify Garmin Widget expects the following API to be provided by a compatible endpoint provider.
+The Wristify app expects the following API to be provided by a compatible endpoint provider.
 The endpoint provider can be hosted on an arbitrary domain and url path.
 In terms of authentication and authorization, it expects HTTP basic authentication to be used.
-Also make sure to use a trusted HTTPS certificate, as otherwise the Garmin IQ App will refuse to forward REST calls from the Garmin watch to the actual backend service.
+Also make sure to use a trusted HTTPS certificate, as otherwise the Garmin IQ App will refuse to forward REST calls from the Garmin watch to the actual online service.

 ### List of available endpoints
-Returns the list of endpoints and the respective groups how the endpoints should be grouped on the Wristify app.
+Returns the list of endpoints and the groups how they are organized.
 | Option | Value |
 | - | - |
 | URL | `https://my-custom-domain.io/arbitrary-path/endpoints` |